numerai/numerai-cli/README.md

 ENV NUMERAI_SECRET_KEY=$NUMERAI_SECRET_KEY
 ```

-These are docker aguments that `numera train/run/deploy` will always pass into docker.
+These are docker aguments that `numerai train/run/deploy` will always pass into docker.
 They are then set in your environment, so that you can access them from your script like so:
 ```
 import os
 public_id = os.environ["NUMERAI_PUBLIC_ID"]